 In Empathy Circles, we practice and hone our deep listening skills within small groups of 3 to 5 people.
 Initially, I invite participants to focus on positive topics, such as celebrating a meaningful experience.
 Participants take turns being in the role of speaker, listener, and witness.
 The intention of these Circles is to explore how we can support others in feeling heard.
 Thus, the role of the listener is to offer the speaker a verbal response that communicates their understanding of the speaker’s message.

 Some basic distinctions

 In NVC Empathy Circles, we are asked to reflect back our best guess with regard to feelings and needs, “are you feeling x because you are needing y?”
-In ER Empathy Circles, the instructions are more basic: we are simply reflecting back our understanding of what another person has said, as a way to check back in with them.
+In contrast, in ER Empathy Circles the instructions are more basic: we are simply reflecting back our understanding of what another person has said, as a way to check back in with them.
 The fundamental intention is to help the other person feel heard.

 As Edwin Rutsch often says, the Empathy Circle format he has created can be seen as a “gateway or first step practice; the ‘next steps’ of this foundational practice could be counseling, mediation, NVC practices, Focusing, Human-Centered Design, Dynamic Facilitation, etc.” In other words, Edwin sees his Empathy Circle format as “a sort of empathy first step or boot camp.”